Right Sliding Panel

 Knowledge Graph

-• Knowledge List: Displays all tags associated with the clicked data object in key-value pairs, categorized into Universal Tag, Custom Tag, and others.
+• Knowledge List: Displays all Tags associated with the clicked data object in key-value pairs, categorized into Universal Tag (resource tags), Custom Tag, and others.

-• Note: If the clicked data is from the call series page, the categories will be distinguished between Client and Server.
+• Note: If the clicked data is from the Call Series Page, categories will be distinguished between Client and Server.

 • Operations: Supports searching, category filtering, and empty value filtering for key-value pairs.

-• Search: Supports quick search within Select All data.
+• Search: Supports quick search across data in Select All.

-• Left-side category filtering: Check the categories to display the corresponding content quickly.
+• Left-side category filter: Check the categories to display for quick content filtering.

-• Show/Hide empty tags: Display or hide tags with data value --.
+• Show/Hide empty tags: Show or hide tags with a value of --.

-• Hover over the tag and click the copy icon to quickly copy.
+• Hover over a tag and click the copy icon to quickly copy it.

-• Paste the copied content into the search bar, which can convert it into a search tag.
+• Paste the copied content into the search bar, which can be converted into a search tag.
 For details on using search tags, refer to the Service Search Box section.

-• Knowledge Graph: Displays the relationships of tags in a star topology structure.
-Clicking on a node will display associated nodes.
+• Knowledge Graph: Displays the relationships between Tags in a star topology.
+Clicking a node shows its associated nodes.

-The upper part of the traffic relationships displays upstream and downstream metrics of the clicked data object in a table.
-Clicking on a table row will use DeepFlow's self-developed flow tracing algorithm to trace the access data through observation points in the virtual or physical network.
+The upper section displays upstream and downstream metrics of the clicked data object in a table.
+Clicking a row uses DeepFlow’s proprietary flow tracing algorithm to trace the access data through observation points in the virtual or physical network.

-• ① Dropdown Box: Click the dropdown box to select the object to view traffic relationships.
-If the clicked data is from the path data page, there will be two objects.
+• ① Dropdown: Click to select the object whose traffic relationship you want to view.
+If the clicked data is from the Path Data Page, there will be two objects.

-• ② Role: Check as client or as server to select the metrics when the current object acts as a client or server.
+• ② Role: Check As Client or As Server to view metrics when the current object acts as a Client or Server.

-The link topology is sorted from left to right according to the observation points the access data flows through, such as client application -> client process -> client network card -> ... -> server network card -> server process -> server application.
+The link topology is sorted from left to right according to the observation points the access data passes through, e.g., Client Application -> Client Process -> Client NIC -> ... -> Server NIC -> Server Process -> Server Application.

-• Note: Each node on the topology represents aggregated information from the same observation point.
+• Note: Each node in the topology represents aggregated information from the same observation point.

 • Hover: View metric information.

-The detail table displays detailed information of each observation point for the access data, including resource belonging to the observation point, data collection location, tunnel information, and metric details.
+The detail table shows detailed information for each observation point of the access data, including the resource it belongs to, data collection location, tunnel information, and metric details.

-• Clicking on a row will display detailed information of the clicked observation point in the right sliding box.
+• Clicking a row will open the detailed information of the clicked observation point in the right sliding panel.

-• ① Latency Difference: For example, the above chart shows the response latency metrics of access data at various observation points, where the differences between bars clearly indicate a significant latency bottleneck from the client container node to the server container node compared to other locations.
+• ① Latency Difference: For example, the chart above shows the response latency metrics of access data at each observation point.
+The differences between bars clearly indicate a significant latency bottleneck from the Client Container Node to the Server Container Node compared to other points.

 Physical Topology